LautaroCerruti/Data-Mining/README.md

 # Data-Mining
-TMD subject code
-Done in R using Jupyter notebooks
+TMD code done in R using Jupyter notebooks